-I received an ARC of this novel courtesy of Netgalley and the publisher, St. Martin’s Press, in exchange for an honest review.
+I received an ARC of A Warrior of the People courtesy of Netgalley and the publisher, St. Martin’s Press, in exchange for an honest review.

 On March 14, 1889, Susan La Flesche received her medical degree—becoming the first Native American doctor in U.S. history.
 She earned her degree 31 years before women could vote and 35 years before Indians could become citizens in their own country.